iszczesniak/cpp/memory/index.md

 If a function parameter is of a non-reference type, we say that a function accepts (or takes) an argument by value, or that we pass an argument to a function by value.
-In legacy C++, a nonreference parameter was initialized always by copying the argument value into the parameter.
-In modern C++, that copying can be *elided* or replaced with *moving*.
+In legacy C++, a nonreference parameter was initialized always by copying (copy-constructing, i.e., using the copy constructor) the argument value into the parameter.
+In modern C++, that copying can be *elided* or replaced with *moving* (move-constructing).

 If a function parameter is of a reference type, we say that a function accepts an argument by reference, or that we pass an argument to a